 List of budgets managed by the cells¶

-The budgets for which cells of any type are responsible are:
+The budgets and corresponding accounts for which cells of any type are responsible are:

 - Cell management: Time spent fulfilling the cell management roles & discussing cell-related matters.

 - Meetings: Time spent in things like sprint planning or all hands.